i-krishna/Business-Analytics/Project-Management/README.md

 3. Design for X: A systematic approach to achieve objectives considering variables like cost, reliability, and quality.

-Quality control, also known as testing or product evaluation, involves the team testing deliverables to ensure they meet requirements.
+**Quality control**, also known as testing or product evaluation, involves the team testing deliverables to ensure they meet requirements.
 This verification occurs throughout the project to guarantee each stage's deliverable aligns with requirements (Horine et al, 2023).

 Tools for Quality Control are: